-Psalm 26 - Prayer of a Devout Worshipper A psalm of David.
+Psalm 26 - Prayer of a Devout Worshipper

-- 1 Defend me, O LORD, for my walk has been blameless; in the LORD have I trusted unswervingly: - 2 Examine me, LORD, and test me; test my heart and my mind. - 3 For your love is before my eyes, and your faithfulness governs my way. - 4I never sat down with the worthless, nor companied with dissemblers.

-5 I hate the assembly of knaves,
+- 1 Defend me, O LORD, for my walk has been blameless; in the LORD have I trusted unswervingly: - 2 Examine me, LORD, and test me; test my heart and my mind. - 3 For your love is before my eyes, and your faithfulness governs my way. - 4I never sat down with the worthless, nor companied with dissemblers. - 5 I hate the assembly of knaves,